Important Factors of Being a Great Corporate Magician in Dallas

 Professional demeanor and diction are also very important to me as a magician in Dallas.
 I always use appropriate language and jokes during my performances simply because I'm a reflection of the corporation hiring me.
 I've been in the audience of comedy clubs where nothing is off-limits.
 Although taboo topics can be funny and entertaining, they don't belong in a corporate setting.
 I pride myself on my clean show that is funny and entertaining without taboo topics.

 Anyone who knows me, knows that I'm a stickler for being on time.
-Being late is my #1 pet peeve and I'm instantly in a terrible mood if I'm even a minute late for anything- even if it's something that doesn't matter if I'm late, like a New Year's Eve Party.
+Being late is my #1 pet peeve and I'm instantly in a terrible mood if I'm even one minute late for anything- even if it's something that doesn't matter if I'm late, like a friend's New Year's Eve Party.
 If the invitation for this New Year's Eve Party says 8:00pm, you'd better believe I'm knocking on my friend's door at 8:00 on the nose.
 I have a special protocol in place when I'm working events.
 I plan to arrive at my booked shows one full hour early.
 I don't actually go in that early- once I've verified the location (venue, home, business, restaurant, etc), I might drive around, grab a bite to eat, or read a book.
 Some people think I'm crazy for doing this.
 But tell me, what happens if your GPS somehow takes you to the incorrect location?
 What if you get a flat tire?
 What if there's a terrible car accident and you're stuck in traffic?
 This hour of wiggle room has saved me a few times.
 I was once given an typo'd address, and I was once stuck in traffic because of a wreck.
 Had I not allowed for that extra hour, I would've been late.
 A corporate magician arriving late to a job would certainly never get him hired again.

 If you ever have lunch with me, just know that I'll get to the restaurant before you do.
+You've been warned!

 4. Knowing My Audience